 Made from dried unripe green mangoes ground into powder and used as a spice to add tartness to dishes.

-Unripe mangos are first cut into pieces and left to dry for few days before grinding it to powder which is then commercially packed and sold.
+Unripe mangoes are first cut into pieces and left to dry for few days before grinding into powder which is then commercially packed and sold.

 You can also find dried green mango slices being sold in specialist or health food stores.

 It is usually used to made curries especially in vegetarian dishes and used extensively for making Indian savoury street food known as Chaat!

 It adds a sour taste to dishes so caution must be taken when using it.
 Adding too much may make the dish too tart and unpleasant.